How Australia is failing its indigenous population

 But on basic standards of living -- from health, to education, to employment -- Australia's Indigenous population is being left far behind.

-"As a wealthy country this continues to be our shame," said Romlie Mokok, chief executive of Australia's Lowitja Institute, which conducts research into the health and well-being of indigenous groups.
+"As a wealthy country this continues to be our shame," said Romlie Mokak, chief executive of Australia's Lowitja Institute, which conducts research into the health and well-being of indigenous groups.

 In Australia, the Indigenous population is composed of mainland Aboriginal people and Torres Strait Islanders, who live in northern Queensland on the islands between Australia and Papua New Guinea.